Lieb-Mattis states for robust entangled differential phase sensing: Introduction

-A viable strategy to restore Heisenberg-limited scaling while preserving robustness against laser noise is to operate the sensor network within a decoherence free subspace (DFS) \cite{altenburg2017estimation, eldredge2018optimal, sekatski2020optimal, hamann2022approximate, hamann2024optimal}.
+A viable strategy to restore Heisenberg-limited scaling while preserving robustness against laser noise is to operate the sensor network within a decoherence free subspace (DFS) \cite{roos2006designer, monz201114, dorner2012quantum, landini2014phase, jeske2014quantum, altenburg2017estimation, eldredge2018optimal, sekatski2020optimal, hamann2022approximate, hamann2024optimal, hainzer2024correlation}.
 This is achieved by preparing entangled states and performing measurements that commute with the noise-generating operators, thereby rendering the system insensitive to common-mode noise by construction.
-DFS-based techniques have recently been experimentally demonstrated in a system of three trapped ions \cite{bate2025experimental}.
+DFS-based techniques have recently been experimentally demonstrated in a system with three and two trapped ions, respectively \cite{bate2025experimental, dietze2026entanglement}.

-The optimal states for differential phase measurements in this setting are typically variants of Greenberger–Horne–Zeilinger (GHZ) states that lie within the DFS.
+The optimal states for differential phase measurements within a DFS are typically GHZ-type states \cite{roos2006designer, dorner2012quantum, landini2014phase}.
 These states can, in principle, achieve Heisenberg limit precision, reducing the estimator variance to $1/N^2$ \cite{bollinger1996optimal}.
-However, GHZ states are notoriously fragile: they are extremely sensitive to local noise, which complicates their use in practical systems containing many atoms per sensor node.
+However, GHZ states are notoriously fragile.
+Their susceptibility to local noise renders their preparation challenging in practice, particularly for sensor architectures that involve many atoms per node.

-In this work, we investigate an alternative family of DFS states that retain Heisenberg scaling but promise significantly improved robustness to local noise than GHZ states.
-Moreover, GHZ states require sampling an $N$-body operator, a task that is often prohibitively challenging in many sensing platforms; while local measurements are sufficient to access an $N$-body observable, a single local error immediately invalidates the measurement outcome.
-The states we identify in this manuscript, in contrast, require the measurement of only two-body operators to retrieve the encoded phase information.
-This reduces the technical complexity of implementing a differential sensor network with Heisenberg limit precision.
-We further propose practical schemes to generate these robust entangled states by harnessing cavity-mediated interactions between sensor nodes.
+In this work, we investigate an alternative family of DFS states that retains Heisenberg scaling and, importantly, preserves it even in the presence of local noise during state preparation; as a representative example, we consider free-space emission from the excited state.
+This robustness makes the states compatible with large-scale quantum systems.
+We further propose practical schemes to generate these states by exploiting cavity-mediated interactions between sensor nodes.

+To extract the encoded phase information for the identified states, we propose to measure two-body operators accessible for example through photon counting of the light emitted from a cavity.
+Such measurements are technically more demanding than conventional single-body readout, and have a restricted dynamic range, the interval of differential phase values for which high-precision estimation is possible scales as $\mathcal{O}(1/N)$.
+The small dynamical range limitation can be mitigated by repeating the measurement for the same coded phase sufficiently often and applying a maximum likelihood estimator.